statisticalbiotechnology/dsbook/dsbook/supervised/regularization.md

 \mathcal{l}_{elasticnet} = \sum_i \left( f(\mathbf{x}_i) - y_i \right)^2 + \lambda_1 \sum_j |\beta_j| + \lambda_2 \sum_j \beta_j^2
 ```

 Here, both $\lambda_1$ and $\lambda_2$ control the balance between L1 and L2 regularization.
-This method is particularly useful when there are correlations between features, as it can encourage a grouping effect, where correlated features tend to have similar coefficients.
+This method is particularly useful when there are correlations between features, as it can encourage a grouping effect, where correlated features tend to have similar parameters.

 ### Elastic Net Using Scikit-learn